Back to all posts

 While nothing replaces the skilled hands of a professional massage therapist, you can absolutely use some at-home techniques to manage shoulder pain between your appointments.
 Think of it as homework that helps you get the most out of your professional sessions.
 These methods are perfect for easing general muscle tightness, addressing flare-ups, and providing temporary relief when you can’t get to the studio.
 The most important rule is to listen to your body—massage should feel like a “good hurt,” not sharp or searing pain.
 If something hurts badly, stop immediately.
 You don’t need a lot of fancy equipment; simple tools like a tennis ball or a foam roller, or even just your own hands, can be incredibly effective.
 By learning to address your own trigger points and tight spots, you become more aware of your body’s patterns and can communicate more effectively with your therapist during your next visit.
 These techniques are your allies for day-to-day maintenance, helping you feel better and extend the benefits of your next professional massage.
 Below, we’ll walk through a few safe and simple ways to care for your shoulders at home.

-Use a Tennis Ball Against a Wall
+Use a Tennis Ball to Target Knots

 This is a fantastic way to target those hard-to-reach knots in your upper back and shoulder blades.
 Find a tennis ball (or a similar-sized massage ball) and stand with your back against a wall.
 Place the ball between the wall and your shoulder blade, avoiding direct pressure on your spine.
 Gently lean back and use your legs to roll the ball around until you find a tender spot.
 Once you’ve found a knot, hold steady pressure for about 30 seconds while breathing deeply.
 You should feel the muscle start to release.
 This technique is a simple way to apply your own trigger point therapy at home.